 - Continue to show our support through written and verbal testimony of the Montana Agriculture Experiment Stations and MSU Extension Service;

-- Continued work with other agriculture and business associations as well as the MSU College of Agriculture; and
+- Continued work with other agriculture and business associations as well as the MSU College of Agriculture;

-helping members in any way we can.
+Helping members in any way we can.